 To allow the operator to change screens, a screen jump object is generally used.
 This object may be visually represented as a 3-D button (responding to touch) or remain invisible and logically tied to an OCS register.
-An optional system ICON may be configured for display along with the legend, which aids in identifying the object as one that causes a screen change (shown below in figure 12.4).
+An optional system ICON may be configured for display along with the legend, which aids in identifying the object as one that causes a screen change (shown below in the figure below).

-Figure 14.4- Typical Screen Jump Objects (X5)
+Typical Screen Jump Objects (X5)